Why Kitchen & Dining Lighting Matters More Than Any Other Room

 Common Kitchen Lighting Mistakes

-Single ceiling fixture casts shadows everywhere Layer: recessed ambient + pendant task + under-cabinet
+Single ceiling fixture casts shadows everywhere Layer: recessed ambient + pendant task + under-cabinet.
+Three light sources eliminate shadows on every work surface.

-No dimmer on dining light — can’t set mood Dimmer switch is the cheapest upgrade with the biggest impact
+No dimmer on dining light — can’t set mood A dimmer switch is the cheapest upgrade with the biggest impact.
+All Kingseng KS-PL pendants are dimmable.

 Frequently Asked Questions